chr15m/bugout/README.md

  * `iceServers` - pass in custom STUN / TURN servers e.g.: `iceServers: [{urls: "stun:server.com:111"} ... ]`
  * `announce` - use custom announce trackers to introduce peers e.g. `["wss://tracker...", ...]`.
 Only peers using the same trackers will find eachother.

+### Turn on debug logging

+```javascript
+localStorage.debug = "bugout";
+```

+## Deploy

+Bugout servers can deployed and run inside of browser tabs on long running PCs but you can also deploy them "headless" more like traditional servers.
+There are a couple of ways of doing that as follows:

 ### Headless browser server

-[Bugout launcher](https://github.com/chr15m/bugout-launcher) is a nodejs based helper script to launch and run your Bugout servers from the command line using a headless browser.
+[Bugout launcher](https://github.com/chr15m/bugout-launcher) is a nodejs based helper script to launch and run your Bugout servers from the command line using a headless browser instance.

 ### Nodejs

 Check out [the nodejs demo](./docs/examples/node/) for an example of running a Bugout service under Node.
 Note that the `wrtc` library is not that stable at the time of writing and running Bugout in headless Chrome or Firefox seems to work better.

-### Turn on debug logging

-```javascript
-localStorage.debug = "bugout";
-```
+Bugout servers running inside nodejs obviously won't have access to browser facilities like localStorage.

-### The FAMGA virus
+## The FAMGA virus

 > Infected with the [FAMGA](https://duckduckgo.com/?q=FAMGA) virus everybody's eating brains.
 Time to grab yr bugout box & hit the forest.